 My daughter was born in 1992.
 We adopted our sons from China in 2012 and 2013 at the ages of two and three, respectively.
 I have a twenty-two year old and two preschoolers.
 Life is loud and a little crazy.
 (If you want to draw my attention to the age gap between my oldest and youngest or tell me I have my hands full, got it.)

 When we brought our boys home, we didn’t get the fanfare that usually goes with the arrival of a child.
 Between our two boys, I can count the number of presents and cards we got on both hands.
 It’s not that we don’t have friends.
-It’s not that people don’t like us (at least I hope people like us.)
+I don't think it's not that people don’t like us (at least I hope people like us.)
 It’s because we treat adoption as different, especially older child adoption.

 When a woman is expecting, we trip over ourselves to be nice.
 We ask her how she’s feeling.
-Okay, sometimes we try to scare her with stories of our hairdresser’s cousin’s nightmare pregnancy, but normally our exchanges with moms-to-be are positive.
+Okay, sometimes we try to scare her with stories about nightmare pregnancies but normally our exchanges with moms-to-be are positive.
 We tell her she’s glowing and all sorts of happy crap.

 When the baby comes out the family gets flowers, balloons and more presents.
 Tuna casseroles and Bundt cakes out the wazoo give sleep deprived parents a break from figuring out where the heck dinner is coming from.